 Synopsis of Program

-DPI is providing up to 10 grants of $10,000 each to help Wisconsin Mathematics/English Language Arts educators support and implement professional learning on top-quality standards-aligned open resources.
+DPI is providing approximately 20 grants of $10,000 each to support Wisconsin educators with high-quality educational materials.
 Materials will be shared for others to use as Open Educational Resources (OER) via WISELearn.
 All applicants must be Wisconsin public school districts or CESAs partnered with a consortium of schools.
 There are two different types of innovation grants, which are detailed below.

 The first type of grant supports ELA, Math, and Science in professional learning for and implementation of these instructional materials for Wisconsin public educators.
 Teachers deserve high-quality instructional materials and ongoing support to implement those materials.
 Mounting evidence suggests that providing teachers with access to high-quality, standards-aligned instructional materials and curriculum-based professional learning can result in improvement in student outcomes, making this a research-based school improvement strategy.
 Learn more about this research here.